WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Modlist Goals
 - RPG Balance, Scaling, and Progression - brought to you by Lunar Fallout Overhaul
-- Survival Mechanics, with non-survival damage levels (uses a custom mod to change damage withour disabling survival mechanics)
+- Survival Mechanics, with non-survival damage levels (uses a custom mod to change damage without disabling survival mechanics)
-- A vibrant, inhabited wasteland.
+- A vibrant, inhabited, but still desolate wasteland.
 Neglected areas should feel fleshed out, and Diamond City should really feel like the "Jewel of the Commonwealth"
+- Civilization has not returned to the Commonwealth, at least not yet - brought to you by Sim Settlements 2
-- Increased variety in Creatures, Weapons and Armors by mods that add alternate skins, rather than mods that add a ton of new unbalanced items and monsters
+- Increased variety in Creatures, Weapons and Armors by mods that add variety to existing content, rather than mods that add a ton of new unbalanced items and monsters
-- Extra high-quality content with the same style and tone as vanilla (mature, but not gratutious, you won't find skimpy outfits or adult content in this mod list)
+- Extra high-quality content with the same style and tone as vanilla (mature, but not gratutious, you won't find skimpy outfits or "adult content" in this mod list)
+- Vanilla quest mods that introduce meaningful choice

 ### Key Mods To Be Aware Of
 - Lunar Fallout Overhaul
 - Creative Perks Plus (With integrated versions of Locky Bastard, Auto-Hack, Freeze Intimidation Overhaul, Beastmaster)
 - Sim Settlements 2
-- Lore Based Power Armor Changes
+- Lore Based Power Armor Changes (Power Armor Balance), Some Assembly Required (Power Armor Distribution in the World)
 - Start Me Up
 - Campsite Simple Wasteland Camping